DesiQuintans/dq.ahk/README.md

 - `dq_LoadFile([Filename, DialogTitle, FileFilter])`
     - Handles file loading with or without a File Select dialog, and handles cases where the user cancels the operation.

+- `EditWidthFromCols(Cols, [FontName, FontSizePt, Debug])`
+    - Calculates how wide a multiline Edit control has to be in order to fit *n* characters of text in one line.
+AHK already lets us size Edits by number of rows of text, but a matching option to size an Edit by character count is missing.